-In early fiscal 2014, we expect to begin proportionately consolidating national filing system revenues and expenses following a reorganization of system delivery and governance.
-For planning purposes, we have included the estimated net impact of these changes within the other fees category.
+Effective April 2, 2013, we began to proportionately consolidate national filing system revenues and expenses, following a reorganization of system delivery and governance.
+However, for planning purposes, we have included the estimated net impact of these changes within the other fees category.
 Pursuant to agreements, the national filing system governing parties (British Columbia, Alberta, Ontario, and Quebec), have agreed to restrict the use of national system surplus funds to only benefit national filing system users, through system enhancements or usage fee adjustments.